phil-mansfield/symphony/docs/source/symlib_documentation.rst

 ``symlib`` is Symphony's data analysis library.
 Symphony uses custom file formats to reduce the size of files, to speed up common common tasks, and to make some common tasks easier.
 These library functions will allow you to work with these files. ``symlib`` also allows you to download Symphony data sets.

 This page is meant to be a full technical reference to this library.
-First-time users will probably find it easiest to start with the tutorial pages on :doc:`Data Access <data_access>` and :doc:`Data Analysis Tutorial <getting_started>` rather than try to read through this page from start to finish.
+First-time users will probably find it easiest to start with the tutorial pages on :doc:`Data Access <data_access>`, :doc:`Working with Subhalos <working_with_subhalos>`, :doc:`Working with Particles <working_with_particles>`, and :doc:`Working with Merger Trees <working_with_trees>` rather than trying to read through this page from start to finish.

 .. _units_ref: